cmogush/encryption_caeser_cipher/README.md

 # encryption_caeser_cipher
-Program to encrypt Strings using (1 or 2) keys and the Caeser cipher algorithm, or break/decrypt the cipher of an already encrypted message.
+Program to encrypt Strings using (1 or 2) keys and the Caeser cipher algorithm, or break the cipher of an encrypted message.

 ## Main Program Classes